jetbrains-academy/sql-course/Lesson3/task4/task.md

 they are not supported in SQLite.

 As you have seen, there are many ways of solving The Problem and similar tasks.
-Some solutions may be more efficient than others depending on the engine and particular versions of the engine, and some different solutions may be executed absolutely identically.
-Learning the subtleties of SQL optimization is not the goal of this course, but you should keep in mind that they may exist.
+Some solutions may be more efficient than others depending on the engine and particular versions of the engine.
+The same solution may be efficient when executed by one engine and not efficient when executed by another engine.
+Vice versa, different solutions may be physically executed absolutely identically.
+Learning the subtleties of SQL optimization is not the goal of this course, but you should keep in mind that they may exist, and always run performance profiling if you deal with big amounts of data.